Place of refuge guidelines

 The need for national guidelines on places of refuge arose in 2002 following a number of overseas incidents concerning prompt access to places of refuge for ships in distress.

-The National Maritime Place of Refuge Risk Assessment Guidelines were developed and endorsed in 2003.
-An updated version was endorsed in 2009.
+The National Maritime Places of Refuge Risk Assessment Guidance were developed and endorsed in 2003.
+An updated version was endorsed in 2015.

 Australia maintains the right to regulate entry into its ports and to protect its coastline and marine resources from pollution.

-The Guidelines apply to any maritime incident in circumstances where State/NT/Commonwealth government agencies must consider a request for a place of refuge within internal waters, the territorial sea or the Australian Exclusive Economic Zone.
+The guidelines apply to any maritime incident in circumstances where state, Northern Territory or Commonwealth government agencies must consider a request for a place of refuge within internal waters, the territorial sea or the Australian exclusive economic zone.

 As such they provide a comprehensive basis for a common national approach to considering a place of refuge request.